Overview

 There will be a transition period during which existing PSCs and RLEs will have time to verify their identity.
 Companies that do not comply by the end of that period may face criminal sanctions or civil penalties.

-As referred to above, the Transition Plan estimates that individuals will be allowed to voluntarily verify their identity by spring 2025.
-Mandatory verification for new PSCs and RLEs is likely to be introduced by autumn 2025, and the 12-month transition phase for existing PSCs and RLEs should begin at the same time.
+As referred to above, Companies House has confirmed that individuals will be able to voluntarily verify their identity from 8 April 2025.
+Mandatory verification for new PSCs and RLEs will be introduced by autumn 2025, and the 12-month transition phase for existing PSCs and RLEs will begin at the same time.

 How will identity verification work?